p4-team/ctf/2018-07-13-meepwn-ctf/re_EX5/README.md

 MetaTrader 5 is a free application for traders allowing to perform technical analysis and trading operations in the Forex and exchange markets.
 ```

-EX5 is a compiled script written in MQL5 language which is language for automated strategies.
+EX5 is a compiled script written in MQL5 language which is a language for automated strategies.

 I installed MetaTrader5 and I've run this script (dragged and dropped the file).